MediciHouse07/Learning_Records/FM_05_statistics_110.md

 - logistic distribution

 ### Lecture 16 <br>

+0000<->End

+2024/07/05

+- exponential distribution
+- lambda
+- PDF, probability density function
+- CDF culmulative distribution function
+- integrate PDF get CDF
+- 0 to x integration
+- 1-e^(-lambdax)
+- moment were briefly mentioned in here also
+- waiting to get a call, memoriless property -conditional expectation was briefly mentioned in the last two minutes 1600<->1800

 2022/04/02: 💫 finished, 1144 memoriless propoerty, exponential is the only memoriless distribution; 1704 mins E(X|x>a) = a+E(X-a|x>a) = a + 1/lambda

 2022/05/08: